 **In circumstances when an online format may not be the appropriate option for a potential home buyer an exception may be necessary.

-Exceptions to the Framework course requirement:
+Exceptions to the homeownership education course requirement:

 For more details and to see if you qualify for a HomeReady Mortgage, talk to a lender.
 Your lender may have other affordable financing options for you to consider as well.
 Always compare and shop around for the mortgage that works best for your financial situation.